KristinaEngland/design-system/components/modal-dialog.md

 - Modals should be used sparingly as they interrupt a person's workflow.
 - The modal dialog should receive keyboard focus when activated and keyboard focus should remain in the modal until the person closes it.
 - A person should be able to close the modal by  hitting the Esc key and pressing a Close button (both options should be available).
-- The first operable element should receive focus - do not force focus elsewhere in the dialog.
+- The first interactive element should receive focus - do not force focus elsewhere in the dialog.

 ## HTML and CSS